 Major tooth loss can have a number of adverse effects, including deterioration of the jaw bone.
 If you’re missing a number of teeth, the teeth roots will no longer be present to stimulate bone growth, which can lead to shrinking of the jaw and other facial structures.

-If you choose to replace missing teeth with All-on-4® dental implants, your dentist will perform an alveolectomy at the same time to reshape your jaw bone and create a flat surface that is ready to support dental implants and your new teeth.
+If you choose to replace missing teeth with full mouth dental implants (including All-on-4®), your dentist will perform an alveolectomy at the same time to reshape your jaw bone and create a flat surface that is ready to support dental implants and your new teeth.

-Read more about what’s involved in an alveolectomy and implant procedures below or get in touch with our dentists in Kelmscott and East Vic Park to discuss whether All-on-4® implants are a suitable option for you.
+Read more about what’s involved in an alveolectomy and implant procedures below or get in touch with our dentists in Applecross to discuss whether All-on-4® implants are a suitable option for you.

 What is an alveolectomy?